Project

 Related services

-Adjacent trails from the portfolio — same proof standard.
+Adjacent work from the portfolio — same proof standard.

 WhatConverts → Salesforce